Home / Publications / About

 In Islām, we go beyond the naming or appearance in drawing a conclusion on the permissibility or otherwise of a contractual arrangement.
 A contest is a form of arrangement among persons toward achieving a goal.
 It is contractual in nature, as non-participants are precluded from the effect of the outcome.
 Having an interest in a contestant does not guarantee having a stake in the contest outcome itself.
 Whatever a Muslim does or partakes in must be halāl (lawful); otherwise, he would be regarded as a sinner for that act.

 To repaint the pay-to-vote arrangement, voters pay a minimum sum to be eligible to vote or for their vote to count, but they don’t get anything back.
-Their stake is in support of a specific contestant while all the resources pulled together go to the person who wins the contest with the highest vote.
-The “prize” goes to a contestant.
+Their stake (termed as `iwad) is in support of a specific contestant while all the resources pulled together go to the person or persons who win the contest with the highest vote.
+The “prize” goes to a contestant or winners of the voting contest.
 Contestants do not pay, but they benefit from others’ (their supporters) payments.

 إِنَّ الْحَلاَلَ بَيِّنٌ وَإِنَّ الْحَرَامَ بَيِّنٌ وَبَيْنَهُمَا مُشْتَبِهَاتٌ لاَ يَعْلَمُهُنَّ كَثِيرٌ مِنَ النَّاسِ. فَمَنِ اتَّقَى الشُّبُهَاتِ اسْتَبْرَأَ لِدِينِهِ وَعِرْضِهِ وَمَنْ وَقَعَ فِي الشُّبُهَاتِ وَقَعَ فِي الْحَرَامِ...